flokk.

 Science World at TELUS World of Science

 The geodesic dome on the False Creek waterfront houses hands-on exhibits covering everything from electricity and motion to ecology, plus an OMNIMAX theatre with a wraparound dome screen.
-Budget two t
+Budget two to three hours and check the daily schedule for live science demonstrations, which are reliably popular with kids.

 kids_and_family